 Oxygen-deficient atmosphere: Normal air has an oxygen concentration of 20.8 percent by volume.
 When the concentration drops below 19.5 percent, the air is oxygen deficient and considered immediately dangerous to life and health (IDLH).
 The harmful effects of oxygen deficiency include impaired thinking and coordination, unconsciousness, and death.

-Permissible exposure limits are listed in OSHA Standard 1910.1000, Table Z-1 Limits for Air Contaminants, Table Z-2 Toxic and Hazardous Substances, and Table Z-3, Mineral Dusts.
+You can find PELs for specific air contaminants in OSHA Standard 1910.1000, Table Z-1 Limits for Air Contaminants, Table Z-2 Toxic and Hazardous Substances, and Table Z-3, Mineral Dusts.

 To eliminate or reduce the chance of getting hurt in the workplace, OSHA requires employers to use a prioritized set of hazard control strategies called the Hierarchy of Controls.
 The highest priority strategies attempt to eliminate, replace or use engineering to manage the hazard, itself.
 The lower level strategies work to reduce exposure by controlling worker behaviors.
 Let’s take a look at these strategies.